KittyGiraudel/sass-guidelines/index.md

 ## Layout folder

-The `layout/` folder contains everything that takes part in layouting the site or application.
+The `layout/` folder contains everything that takes part in laying out the site or application.
 Could it be the stylesheet for the main parts of the site (header, footer, navigation, sidebar...), the grid system or even the CSS styles for all the forms.

 * `_grid.scss`
 * `_header.scss`